Teamaweasome/HensalPlus/README.md

 # HensalPlus
-Open Tabs, google,wikipedia,& github in firefox.
+ An Windows Batch FIle Libary For Batch Programs in Browers And Command Promt.
-This Will Not Work In Linuk,Mac,chromeOs Or non-windows coumpters
+ Will Not Work in non-windw-coumpters!

-## HensalPlus For Chrome